difcul/aw/1_server_web_programming/README.md

 By opening the URL ```http://appserver.alunos.di.fc.ul.pt/~awXXX/index.php``` you will see that the content is not the content of the file; rather it is the content of the interpretation of that file at the time it was executed, that is, the date the access was made.

-To create and edit the PHP files, you should use a text editor (e.g., Emacs, SublimeText , Notepad++, vi, nano,..), and not the _echo_ command, that should be used only to create very short files.
+To create and edit the PHP files, you should use a text editor (e.g., gedit, emacs, SublimeText, Notepad++, vi, nano,..), and not the _echo_ command, that should be used only to create very short files.

 ## Retrieval